datacarvel/lamespring/README.md

 # Lame spring in Montreal, Ottawa and Quebec City : A Calendar Heatmap
-Calendar heatmap showing how terrible this spring was in Montreal, Ottawa and Quebec City, showing max temperatures, cloudiness and precipitations for April and May.
+Calendar heatmap showing how terrible this spring was in Montreal, Ottawa and Quebec City, showing max temperatures (°C), cloudiness (hours) and precipitations (mm) for April and May.°

 Using R with packages {ggcal} {weathercan} {tidyverse} {patchwork} with data from ECCC.